JetBrains-Research/overcoming/README.md

     def neg(self):
         return self.themes[not self.theme_id]
 ```
-5. The order and characteristics of further page-presentation is set from the [userpath.json](../blob/calculation/app/userpath.json) file according to the assighned group and chosen theme.
+5. The order and characteristics of further page-presentation is set from the [userpath.json](../blob/calculation/app/userpath.json) file according to the assigned group and chosen theme.
 ```python
 def set_path(self):
     theme = Theme(self.theme)